-1. How much will my real estate taxes be in 2022?
+1. How much will my real estate taxes be in 2023?

-- The real estate taxes you pay to Upper Uwchlan Township of 1.034 mills will remain unchanged from 2021 and has not been increased since 2006.
-Chester County's adopted budget for 2021 increased the tax millage from 4.369 mills to 4.551 mills.
-The County has not yet adopted a budget for 2022.
+- The real estate taxes you pay to Upper Uwchlan Township of 1.034 mills will remain unchanged from 2022 and has not been increased since 2006.
+Chester County's adopted budget for 2022 included a county tax of 4.551 mills.
+The County has not yet adopted a budget for 2023. - The Downingtown Area School District increased their taxes by 3% for the 2022 - 2023 school year.
+Their new rate is 28.558 mils.
+So - total real estate taxes for properties in Upper Uwchlan Township is 34.143 mils.

-2. Who is collecting real estate taxes for the Township in 2022?
+2. Who is collecting real estate taxes for the Township in 2023?

 - The Township authorized the Chester County Treasurer's Office to collect Township taxes beginning January 1, 2021.
 Township real estate bills will be mailed in early February and contain multiple methods of making payment on the back of the bill.
-Please check the Township's website for further information.
+Please check the Township's website for further information. - Complete the rental form on the Township website, under "Parks and Facilities".